TOP STORIES

 Women in Construction

 March 2022 - When you think of an industry dominated by men, construction might be one of the first that comes to mind.
 The Campus Renewal Project is doing its part to change that.
-Dozens of women, from architects and engineers, to carpenters and project managers, are setting an example for a more diverse future.
+Dozens of women, from architects and engineers, to carpenters and project managers, are setting an example for those who may be inspired to pursue similar careers.

 In celebration of International Women’s Day and Women in Construction Week, we’d like to introduce you to some of the BJC women of Campus Renewal.